zkorum/zkorum/CONTRIBUTING.md

 ## FLA

-Every contributors must sign our iteration of the [Free Software Foundation Europe's Fiduciary Licensing Agreement](https://cla-assistant.io/zkorum/zkorum).
+Every contributor must sign our iteration of the [Free Software Foundation Europe's Fiduciary Licensing Agreement](https://cla-assistant.io/zkorum/zkorum).
 Click on the link to sign it with your GitHub account.

 What does it do?
 In short, it is a normalized contract that allows us to change the license of your code to any other OSI-approved and FSF-approved free and open-source license.
 You delegate to us the responsibility to defend against eventual license misuse.
 But it does NOT allow us to sell your GPL code under a proprietary license (dual licensing), like every other CLA does.
 The FLA is in use by large free software projects such as KDE for example.